zkpassport/zkpassport-docs/docs/api.md

 - `proof`: The generated proof
 - `vkeyHash`: Hash of the verification key
-- `version`: Version of the proof system
+- `version`: Version of the circuit used to generate the proof
-- `name`: Name of the proof
+- `name`: Name of the circuit used to generate the proof

 ### onResult